 UI Testing - Understanding the Automation Testing Pyramid (Part I)

 The Automation Testing Pyramid is something we use to describe the most effective and efficient way for just about any business wanting to use Test Automation for quality assurance.
-You can read more about the Pyramid and why we use it click here.
+You can read more about the pyramid and why we use it, by clicking here.